aieslab/aieslab.github.io/_projects/opportunity_autonomous_agents.md

 ## What We're Doing

-We have AI assistants deployed at several buildings—they answer questions, pull data, run diagnostics.
-But they're still assistants.
-We want autonomous agents that can operate buildings: monitoring overnight, catching anomalies, adjusting setpoints, scheduling maintenance, and escalating only when necessary.
+We have chatbots running at a few buildings.
+They pull data, answer questions, run simple diagnostics.
+But they need a human for everything.
+We're trying to make them autonomous enough to handle overnight operations, catch issues before they become problems, and only escalate when actually necessary.

-The agent architecture includes:
-- Building ontology (Haystack) for semantic understanding
+Right now the systems can:
-- Real-time BMS data access
+- Query BMS data and sensor trends
-- Document retrieval (manuals, drawings, logs)
-- Code execution for analysis
-- Control actions (setpoint changes, equipment commands)
+- Look up equipment specs from manuals
+- Run diagnostic checks
+- Answer questions about building operation

+What we want:
+- Actually monitoring 24/7 without supervision
+- Catching anomalies and investigating root causes
+- Making safe control adjustments within bounds
+- Scheduling preventive maintenance based on conditions
+- Escalating to humans only when needed

-## Current State
+## Current Deployments

-Deployed at commercial offices, hotels, and multi-property retail portfolios in Southeast Asia.
-Current capability: conversational interface, data analysis, basic diagnostics.
-Target: autonomous 24/7 operation with human oversight.
+We have systems at:
+- ITE College Singapore (NVIDIA DGX infrastructure)
+- Central Pattana retail properties (multi-site)
+- JW Marriott Bangkok (441 rooms)

+They're assistants right now.
+We want them autonomous.

-## What You'd Work On
+## What You'd Actually Do

-- Design agent architectures for reliable autonomous operation
+- Design agent architectures that don't break things when they're wrong
-- Build safety constraints and escalation protocols
+- Build safety constraints that make sense for real buildings
-- Develop evaluation frameworks for agent reliability
+- Figure out when the agent should be confident vs ask for help
-- Implement and test on live buildings
+- Test on live buildings with real consequences
-- Document failure modes and edge cases
+- Document what goes wrong so we learn from it

-## Open Questions
+## Real Questions We're Dealing With

-- How do we ensure safe autonomous control in critical building systems?
-- What reasoning patterns enable reliable multi-step facility operations?
+- How do you make an agent that knows what it doesn't know?
+- What level of autonomy is safe before you need human approval?
-- How does the agent know when it's uncertain and should ask for help?
+- How do you audit agent decisions when something goes wrong?
-- What audit trails do we need for compliance and debugging?
+- What happens when the BMS data is unreliable or missing?

-## Who We're Looking For
+## Who We Need

-Someone interested in autonomous systems and safety.
-Experience with LLM agents (LangChain, LangGraph) is useful.
-You should care about reliability—these systems run real buildings with real occupants.
+Someone who cares about reliability over demos.
+Experience with LLM agents (LangChain, LangGraph, ReAct patterns) helps.
+You should be comfortable working on systems where failure means real people get too hot or too cold, not just bad metrics.

-## Sites

-- Commercial offices in Singapore
-- Large hotels in Southeast Asia
-- Multi-property retail portfolios